 Least Sandpipers eat mostly insects and other invertebrates.
 They forage on moist mud toward the edges of broad mudflats, sparse cobble beaches, or openings in marsh vegetation.
 During the breeding season they also forage in drier upland areas such as tundra.
 They eat small invertebrates such as amphipods, isopods, gastropods, horseshoe crab eggs, water fleas, midges and flies, beetles, and dragonflies.
 They peck at prey on the surface and probe damp mud for buried prey, using the surface tension of the water to transport the item quickly from their bill tips to their mouths.
 Females have longer bills than males and feed on larger items buried deeper in the mud.
 They supplement their diet of invertebrates with seeds of marsh grasses, including smartweed and panic grass.Back to top

 Least Sandpipers nest in tufts of short marsh grass on damp ground.
 In very wet areas they use slightly drier mossy hummocks.
 The male establishes the nesting area and makes several scrapes in the ground, and the female chooses one for nesting.

 The male starts the nest by pressing his body into the vegetation on the ground and making a scrape.
 The female finishes smoothing out the hollow and adds a sparse lining of dead vegetation, creating a nest cup about 2 inches across and 1.5-2 inches deep.

-- Cooper, J. M. 1994.
-Least Sandpiper (Calidris minutilla).
-In The Birds of North America Online, No. 115 (A. Poole and F. Gill, Eds.).
-The Cornell Lab of Ornithology, Ithaca, New York.
+Nebel, Silke and John M. Cooper.
+2008.
+Least Sandpiper (Calidris minutilla), version 2.0.
+In The Birds of North America (P. G. Rodewald, editor).
+Cornell Lab of Ornithology, Ithaca, New York, USA.